CMSgov/bluebutton-web-server/checklist.md

 #### Results

-_An analysis of the repostiory has found multiple secrets being exposed both in the git history and the current directory but after further research, these are all old keys that were used for testing and can be disregarded_
+_An analysis of the repository has found multiple secrets being exposed both in the git history and the current directory but after further research, these are all old keys that were used for testing and can be disregarded_

 ### Code Analysis